-- H. Kent Brook to Church Street via the meadows (1 km) - 40.
-Start by briefly retracing your outward route, along the right-hand side of the recreation ground for 50m and then the narrow path on the right leading into the water meadows.
+H. Kent Brook to Church Street via the meadows (1 km)

+- 40. Start by briefly retracing your outward route, along the right-hand side of the recreation ground for 50m and then the narrow path on the right leading into the water meadows.
 For a different route back fork right at the first path junction, soon going through a line of trees. - 41.
 Unless you want to detour further into the southern part of the meadows, fork left and stay on the main grassy path as it gradually curves round to the left.
 In 200m keep ahead at a main crosspaths (crossing over the suggested outward route in §E) and continue through a lightly wooded area. - 42.
 In a further 300m the path merges with the riverside path in front of the modern road bridge.
 Go up the grassy slope and fork right at the top, briefly retracing your outward route.
 Cross the town's bypass carefully at the traffic island and turn right, then immediately veer left onto a tarmac path which runs alongside the tree-lined river. - 43.
 At a seating area in front of the Stone Bridge take the path on the left curving up to the High Street.
 Unless you want to (re)visit The Old Eden (off to the right) turn left onto the High Street, passing some fast-food shops.
-At the junction with Church Street Eden Bakes is opposite the (closed) King & Queen pub. - If you are finishing in Edenbridge the onward route along the High Street passes more refreshment places.
+There used to be a couple of refreshment places at the junction with Church Street, but the King & Queen pub and The Minstrel coffee shop have closed. - If you are finishing in Edenbridge the onward route along the High Street passes more refreshment places.